-Andrew Viner, was born in Epsom, Surrey, in April 1987.
-At the age of two, his family moved to Winchelsea Beach.
-He now lives and works in Rye, East Sussex UK.
+Andrew Viner, was born in Epsom, Surrey, April 1987.
+At a young age, his family moved to Winchelsea Beach.
+He now lives and works in Rye, East Sussex